|

 was covered with whitecaps.
 I sat on the front bench of the boat with the bags at my

+feet and Dad got us off.
 We found ourselves surrounded with three to five

 foot waves coming at us from every direction.
 My dad had to carefully maneuver the